 Understanding the IoT ecosystem: Platforms, Applications, and Solutions

-According to Forrester the total number of internet connected devices will be 34 billion by 2020, up from 10 billion in 2015.
+According to Forrester the total number of internet-connected devices will be 34 billion by 2020, up from 10 billion in 2015.
 IoT devices will account for 24 billion of these, while traditional computing devices such as tablets will comprise 10 billion.
 It is estimated that nearly $6 trillion will be spent on IoT solutions over the next five years.

 This confusion is not helped by the fact that the IoT platform market remains fragmented: with over 600 different vendors, the market is split between IT players like Cisco, IBM, and SAP, IoT players such as startups, and OT players like Siemens, GE, and Bosch.
-Enterprise software and service companies and IoT startups account for the largest portion (22% and 32%, respectively), with industrial technology providers following behind (18%), and internet companies and telecommunications companies making up the remainder.
+Enterprise software and service companies and IoT startups account for the largest proportion (22% and 32%, respectively) with industrial technology providers following behind (18%), and internet companies and telecommunications companies making up the remainder.

 Although some companies are emerging as leaders in this sector, understanding the difference between the different types of IoT product out there can be difficult with such a plethora of options available.
 Furthermore, the excitement around IoT platforms has led to a distorted picture of what is actually out there.

 Most businesses do not know that the majority of IoT platform vendors do not offer general IoT platforms: instead, they tend to sell either IoT applications for specific use cases or “partial” IoT platforms, which technically only contain aspects of full IoT platforms.

 In this article, we are going to explore the differences between the three main types of IoT product – platforms, applications, and solutions – in order to clarify what they do, and what they can offer businesses.
 We will start with a general overview of the IoT and the IoT value chain, and then move onto an examination of the different IoT products out there.